 What should my Crested Gecko eat?

 Repashy Crested Gecko Diet is the top-rated commercial diet for all Rhacodactylus geckos, and we recommend it to be the staple.
-Dusted and gutloaded insect feeders can be offered as well once a week but are not necessary with Repashy foods.
+Dusted and gutloaded insect feeders can be offered as well once or twice a week but are not necessary with Repashy foods.
 Fruit treats should be fed once a month or less.
 Homemade diets should be avoided for novice gecko keepers.

 Is my Crested Gecko eating?